krzyszsz/rust_logs_mux/README.md

 Not much to see here.
-I'm learning Rust with a toy project that changes default process spawning process that is normally blocking to be even driven.
+I'm learning Rust with a toy project that changes the default process spawning, that is normally blocking, to be event driven.
 Most likely useless for anyone on higher level of Rust. :-)
 Next step with be to build a clone of linux Mux that suits my needs better.

 ```Rust